HsuShihHsueh/scClass/Articles.md

 However, the traditional way to annotate cell-type like isolate by flow cytometry or clustering by seurat is either expensive or inefficient.
 Here we present scClass, a supervised deep learning model for annotating celltype on immmune cell. scClass use bone marrow and cord blood dataset to training and try to predict on pbmc and other dataset.
-We provide a package for running scClass on Python and have a demo on [Colab]()
+We provide a package for running scClass on Python and have a demo on [Colab]().

 ## Introduction
 Cell type annotation is one of the most important step in Single-cell RNA sequencing analysing.